ibmresilient/resilient-community-apps/fn_salesforce/data/pb_salesforce_create_salesforce_case_from_this_soar_case.md

 ```

 ---
-## Local script - Salesforce: Write results of Send Tasks to Salesforce case
+## Local script - Salesforce: Write sync task results to a note

 ### Description
-Write the results of sending SOAR Tasks to Salesforce case
+Write results of sync task function to a note.

 ### Script Type
 `Local script`